 Repeat treatments may be necessary if the extent of the varicose veins requires more than 10 mL.
 These treatments should be separated by 1 to 2 weeks.

 Small intravaricose blood clots (thrombi) that develop may be removed by stab incision and thrombus expression (microthrombectomy).

 Asclera is contraindicated for patients with known allergy (anaphylaxis) to polidocanol and patients with acute thromboembolic diseases.

-Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some them fatal.
-Severe reactions are more frequent with use of larger volumes (greater than 3 mL).
+Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some of them fatal.
+Severe reactions are more frequent with use of larger volumes (> 3 mL).
 The dose of polidocanol should therefore be minimized.
 Be prepared to treat anaphylaxis appropriately.

 Severe adverse local effects, including tissue necrosis, may occur following extravasation; therefore, care should be taken in intravenous needle placement and the smallest effective volume at each injection site should be used.

 After the injection session is completed, apply compression with a stocking or bandage, and have the patient walk for 15-20 minutes.
 Keep the patient under supervision during this period to treat any anaphylactic or allergic reaction (see Dosage and Administration ).